IDU-CVLab/COV19D/README.md

 The code can be devided in two parts: <br/><br/>
 _PartI_.
 The code without slice processing and parameters tuning [as in version1]: <br />

 _PartII_.
-The code with rectangle-shape cropping and hyperparameters tuning: <br />
+The code with rectangle-shape cropping and hyperparameters tuning. <br />
 ● Further dependencies used for this part are: <br />
 ▪ CV2 == 4.5.4 <br />
 ▪ sklearn == 0.24.2 <br /> <br/>